 Do you see what makes Bryan’s email great?

-- Bryan clearly states that not only is he familiar with the product, but he’s also an ideal customer.
+- Bryan clearly states he is an ideal customer and familiar with the product.
 (But only say this if it’s the truth.)

 - He drops a big name right in the second line.
-By telling the reader that an industry leader, KISSmetrics, trusts his work, he is establishing respect.
+By telling the reader that an industry leader, KISSmetrics, trusts his work, he establishes respect.

 - He links to an actual example of his recent work on the KISSmetrics blog.